 Recently, following the appoinment of the new Director of the Queen Mary University of London Centre for Commercial Law Studies, Prof Loukas Mistelis, a meeting of the Executive Board was held in Rome, and remotely, on 21 September 2021, with the goal of revitalising the activities of the Institute.

-A generous grant from the DG for Development Cooperation of the Italian Ministry of Foreign Affairs and International Cooperation donated to the Institute is funding the first edition of the UNIDROIT International Summer School that will launch in Summer 2022.
+A generous grant from the DG for Development Cooperation of the Italian Ministry of Foreign Affairs and International Cooperation donated to the Institute funded the first edition of the UNIDROIT International Summer School that launched in Summer 2022.

-It will be held in hybrid format from June 20 to July 22, 2022.
-The first part of the school will take place online, with classes being held via zoom from June 20 to July 1.
-The second part will be organised at UNIDROIT headquarters with in person classes from July 4 to 22.
+It was held in hybrid format from June 20 to July 22, 2022.
+The first part of the school took place online, via zoom from June 20 to July 1 2022.
+The second part was organised at UNIDROIT headquarters with in person classes from July 4 to 22.

 The UNIDROIT Joint Chair Programmes are part of a new approach that the Secretariat has adopted to bolster technical knowledge and expertise in certain areas of the Institute’s work programme.
 The Secretariat’s workforce benefits from added capacity and stability to compensate for the limited time of external experts.
 The results of the Chair Programmes is expected to feed into both the Academic and Project output of the Institute.